MillanWang/3303ElevatorProject/README.txt

 	-Floor Subsystem Threads
 		- FloorSubsystem_SchedulerPacketReceiver.java -> [WORK IN PROGRESS - Redesign possibly needed] to receive updates about the system.
 Planned for GUI operations

+    -GUI
+    	-ElevatorSubsystemGUI.java->
+	-FloorSubsystemGUI.java->Floor Subsystem GUI class that will create and update a panel to be added to the main frame to display floor subsytem information
+	-GUI_PacketReceiver.java-> Class for receiving one way UDP Communication for the GUI system -GUI.java-> GUI class to display each elevator status and make new requests -GUIUpdateInfo.java ->
     -Scheduler:
 		-ElevatorSpecificScheduler.java -> To track the scheduling of a particular elevator -ElevatorSpecificSchedulerState.java -> Enum for the state of a ElevatorSpecificScheduler